aboxofsox/xcat/readme.md

 ```

 #### Piping
 You can pipe the output of `xcat`.
-It doesn't work if you use line numbers, unfortunately, but soon™️.
 When piping, the output of `xcat` is trimmed of all ASCII escape characters.
 ```powershell
 xcat main.go | clip
 ```